 Flexible Spending Account Updates

 If you are participating in CNM’s 2012 Cafeteria Plan Flexible Spending Accounts, please note that you must incur related expenses no later than March 15, 2013, or the expenses will not be eligible for reimbursement from your account.
 All 2012 Flexible Spending Account reimbursement requests must be submitted to our third party servicer, The Cafeteria Plan Company, by March 31, 2013.
-If you have any questions, please contact Human Resources.

 Air National Guard Honor Guard to Present Flags in Honor of Veterans Day